-- Transactions on investment funds or discretionary accounts, all managed by the Manager; - Engagement in cash transactions with related investment funds and discretionary accounts, all managed by the Manager; - Purchase of the Trustee's and the Custodian's parent company securities.
+- Transactions on investment funds or discretionary accounts, all managed by the Manager; - Engagement in cash transactions with related investment funds and discretionary accounts, all managed by the Manager; and - Purchase of the Trustee's and the Custodian's parent company securities.

-The instructions require, from the securities transactions with the Manager's related parties, (i) to be free of influence and not reflect consideration relevant to a related entity of the Manager; (ii) to represent the Manager's judgment without any influence, in the best interest of the Fund; (iii) to be consistent with the Manager's policies and procedures; and (iv) to get a reasonable and appropriate result for the Fund.
+The instructions require, from the securities transactions with the Manager's related parties, (i) to be free of influence and not to reflect consideration relevant to a related entity of the Manager; (ii) to represent the Manager's judgment without any influence, in the best interest of the Fund; (iii) to be consistent with the Manager's policies and procedures; and (iv) to get a reasonable and appropriate result for the Fund.

-During the six month periods ended June 30, 2023 and 2022, management fees were paid to the Manager.
-These transactions occurred in the normal course of operations and are measured at the exchange value, which is the amount established and agreed to by the related parties.
+Management fees were paid to the Manager.
+These transactions occurred in the normal course of operations and the fees are measured at exchange value, which is the amount established and agreed to by the related parties.

-As at June 30, 2023 and December 31, 2022, amount of \$71 and \$61, respectively, are payable to the Manager and disclosed under the caption Management fees payable.
-For the periods ended June 30, 2023 and 2022 the Fund expensed management fees of \$109 and \$132 respectively to the Manager.
+As at June 30, 2023, an amount of \$174 is payable to the Manager and is disclosed under the caption Management fees payable (\$169 as at December 31, 2022).
+For the periods ended June 30, 2023 and 2022, the Fund expenses management fees of \$1,091 and \$743 to the Manager.